itenium-be/blog-posts/npm/reduxjs-toolkit/2025-02-27-reduxjs-toolkit-createSelector.md

 )
 ```

-For this reason **the ReduxJS/Toolkit officially encourages consideringusing proxy-memoize as a viable alternative to Reselect.**
+For this reason **the ReduxJS/Toolkit officially encourages you to consider using proxy-memoize as a viable alternative to Reselect.**